Charles Olivier: Awards

 While in school at NYU, he won the Wasserman award for Best Screenwriting.
 He also won Arista's Clive Davis award for his film scores and music composition.

 Nominated for Grand Jury Prize at the Sundance Film Festival in 2004 for documentary Deadline about Governor George Ryan.
 A long time Republican, Ryan broke with his party and helped to renew the national debate on capital punishment when, as governor, he declared a moratorium on his state's death penalty in 2000.

 Won Emmy in 2006 for Nonfiction Programming for the television series the 10 Days that Unexpectedly Changed America.
 An investigation into Civil Rights workers James Chaney, Andrew Goodman, and Michael Schwerner who were murdered in Philadelphia, Mississippi during 1964's Freedom Summer.

 Won Emmy again in 2008 for Nonfiction Programming for the film Brooklyn Dodgers: Ghosts of Flatbush.
-The story of the Brooklyn Dodgers, their fans and New York in the 1950s.
+The story of the Brooklyn Dodgers, their fans and the turbulent race relations of the 1950s.